-- changes in and interpretations of financial accounting matters that govern the measurement of our performance; - the potential for our goodwill or intangible assets to become impaired; - quarterly fluctuations in our financial results due to various factors; - volatility in our stock price; - failure to maintain effective internal control over financial reporting; - lack of employment or non-competition agreements with most of our key personnel; - inherent limitations in our internal control over financial reporting; - vulnerability to significant damage from natural disasters; - exposure to market risk related to interest rate changes; - potential material adverse effects due to macroeconomic conditions; and - potential material adverse effects due to bank failures or changes in related legislation or regulation.
+- · changes in and interpretations of financial accounting matters that govern the measurement of our performance; - the potential for our goodwill or intangible assets to become impaired; - quarterly fluctuations in our financial results due to various factors; - volatility in our stock price; - failure to maintain effective internal control over financial reporting; - lack of employment or non-competition agreements with most of our key personnel; - inherent limitations in our internal control over financial reporting; - vulnerability to significant damage from natural disasters; - exposure to market risk related to interest rate changes; - · potential material adverse effects due to macroeconomic conditions; and - potential material adverse effects due to bank failures or changes in related legislation or regulation.

-Additional information concerning these and other factors that could cause differences between forward-looking statements and future actual results is discussed under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023.
+Additional information concerning these and other factors that could cause differences between forward-looking statements and future actual results is discussed under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and our subsequent Quarterly Reports on Form 10-Q.